edamamet/nimi-dots/README.md

 <br>

-i'd **highly** recommend using a dotfile/symlink manager to backup your config. this rice was configured with [`stow`](https://archlinux.org/packages/extra/any/stow/) (i learned it from [this wonderful video by Dreams of Autonomy](https://youtu.be/y6XCebnB9gs))
+i'd **highly** recommend using a dotfile/symlink manager to backup your config. the one this rice is configured with is [`stow`](https://archlinux.org/packages/extra/any/stow/) (i learned it from [this wonderful video by Dreams of Autonomy](https://youtu.be/y6XCebnB9gs))